ieee-vgtc/ldav.org/_pages/index.md

 # LDAV 2017 - Big Data Analysis and Visualization

-In many areas of science, simulations and experiments begin to generate many petabytes of data, with some sciences facing exabytes of data near term.
-Similarly, the collection of information about the Internet applications and users for a variety of purposes is generating only more data.
-Our ability to manage, mine, analyze, and visualize the data is fundamental to the knowledge discovery process.
-That is, the value of data at extreme scale can be fully realized only if we have an end-to-end solution, which demands a collective, inter-disciplinary effort to develop.
+Modern large-scale scientific simulations, sensor networks, and experiments are generating enormous datasets, with some projects approaching the multiple exabyte range in the near term.
+Managing and analyzing large datasets in order to transform it into insight is critical for a variety of disciplines including climate science, nuclear physics, security, materials design, transportation, and urban planning.
+The tools and approaches needed to mine, analyze, and visualize data at extreme scales can be fully realized only if there are end-to-end solutions, which demands collective, interdisciplinary efforts.

 <img width="100%" src="assets/right11.png" />

-This symposium, held in conjunction with IEEE VIS 2017, aims at bringing together domain scientists, data analytics and visualization researchers, and users, and fostering the needed exchange to develop the next-generation data-intensive analysis and visualization technology.
-Attendees will be introduced to the latest and greatest research innovations in large data management, analysis, and visualization, learn how these innovations impact data intensive computing and knowledge discovery, and also learn about the critical issues in creating a complete solution through both invited and contributed talks, and panel discussion.
-Paper submissions are solicited for a long paper event that describes large data visualization techniques and systems, and a short paper event for practitioners to describe and present their large data visualization applications.
-Topic emphasis is on algorithms, languages, systems and hardware that supports the analysis and visualization of large data.
+The 7th IEEE Large Scale Data Analysis and Visualization (LDAV) symposium, to be held in conjunction with IEEE VIS 2017, is specifically targeting methodological innovation, algorithmic foundations, and possible end-to-end solutions.
+The LDAV symposium will bring together domain scientists, data analysts, visualization researchers, and users to foster common ground for solving both near- and long-term problems.
+Paper submissions are solicited for a long and short paper tracks.
+Topic emphasis is on algorithms, languages, systems, and/or hardware solutions that support the collection, analysis, manipulation, or visualization of large-scale data.

 There are a variety of ways to participate in LDAV 2017 - papers, posters, and attending.
 We hope to see you there!